 SADA is a joint venture between GIBS, Genesis Analytics, and the Pathways for Prosperity Commission.
 The initiative is guided by an advisory board comprising key thought leaders or decision-makers in the country with insights on South Africa’s challenges and opportunities in the digital age.

 The advisory board members have been convened on the basis of their expertise and insight for crystallising the country’s potential in the digital age.
 This group is diverse and inclusive, drawn from different sectors including the government, the private sector, civil society and social partners.
 The board is chaired by Mteto Nyati, CEO of Altron and chair of the PPGI’s ICT committee.
-Other members of the board include Mpumi Mpofu (Director General of the Department of Planning, Monitoring and Evaluation), Audrey Mothupi (CEO of Systemic Logic Group), Maria Ramos (former CEO of Absa and Pathways for Prosperity Commissioner), and Stefan Dercon and Benno Ndulu (academic co-directors of the Pathways Commission).
+Other members of the board include Mpumi Mpofu (former Director General of the Department of Planning, Monitoring and Evaluation, and now CEO of the Airports Company), Audrey Mothupi (CEO of Systemic Logic Group), Maria Ramos (former CEO of Absa and Pathways for Prosperity Commissioner) Irene Charnley (CEO Smile Telecoms), and Stefan Dercon and Benno Ndulu (academic co-directors of the Pathways Commission).

 The Gordon Institute of Business Science (GIBS), part of the University of Pretoria, is an experienced, independent convener of multi-stakeholder dialogues.
 It has strong connections to the government and the private sector in South Africa.
 Professor Nick Binedell, founding director of GIBS, and strategy experts from the Institute’s Centre for Leadership and Dialogue are contributing to the initiative’s dialogue workshops.